-Grade Interpretation Grade Points A B C D Excellent/Superior Performance Level Above Required Performance Level Minimum Required Performance Level Below Required Performance Level Failure to Meet Performance Requirements 4 3 2 1 0 Р Pass/Meets Required Performance Level (For use in a developmental course or a specialized course and may be used, at the discretion of a college, for up to six credit hours in a program.)
-Not Computed IP In Progress (For use when a student has not had sufficient time to complete the course due to the registration date, extended illness, or other circumstances beyond the student's control.
+Grade Interpretation Grade Points

+Α Excellent/Superior Performance Level 4

+В Above Required Performance Level 3

+С Minimum Required Performance Level 2

+D Below Required Performance Level 1

+F Failure to Meet Performance Requirements 0

+Р Pass/Meets Required Performance Level (For use in a developmental course or a specialized course and may be used, at the discretion of a college, for up to six credit hours in a program.)
+Not Computed

+IP In Progress (For use when a student has not had sufficient time to complete the course due to the registration date, extended illness, or other circumstances beyond the student's control.
 A grade of IP will be changed to a grade of F if the student does not complete the course requirements by a date specified by the faculty member or within one year, whichever is less.)
 Not Computed IM Incomplete-Military Leave (For use by students who are called to active military service near the end of a term.
 A grade of IM will be changed to a grade of W if the student does not complete the course requirements within two years of the date the IM grade was awarded.)
-Not Computed W CR Withdrawal Credit (represents credit for courses that are accepted toward Not Computed Not Computed program completion and graduation as a result of transfer from other institutions or programs, advanced standing evaluation, credit by examination, articulation agreements, or other validations of course-required knowledge and skills) AUD Not Computed Audit of Course Satisfactory (for use in Continuing Education courses and Not Computed S programs) UN Unsatisfactory (for use in Continuing Education courses and Not Computed programs) No Grade Assigned Not Computed Χ FΑ Failing (prior to September 1988) Incomplete (prior to September 1988) Not Computed Unsatisfactory (prior to September 1988) U 0 WF Withdrew Failing (prior to September 1988) 0 WP Withdrew Passing (prior to September 1988) Not Computed
+Not Computed W Withdrawal Not Computed CR Credit (represents credit for courses that are accepted toward program completion and graduation as a result of transfer from other institutions or programs, advanced standing evaluation, credit by examination, articulation agreements, or other validations of course-required knowledge and skills) Not Computed AUD Audit of Course Not Computed S Satisfactory (for use in Continuing Education courses and programs) Not Computed UN Unsatisfactory (for use in Continuing Education courses and programs) Not Computed Х No Grade Assigned Not Computed FA Failing (prior to September 1988) 0 I Incomplete (prior to September 1988) Not Computed U Unsatisfactory (prior to September 1988) 0 WF Withdrew Failing (prior to September 1988) 0 WP Withdrew Passing (prior to September 1988) Not Computed